2024 Annual Report on Internal Complaint Handling

 • failure to fulfill commitments made.

-• reports: reports regarding undesirable situations in public spaces (e.g., defective street lighting, loose sidewalk tiles, or uncollected garbage);
+• reports: reports regarding undesirable situations in public spaces (e.g., broken streetlights, loose sidewalk tiles, or uncollected trash);

-• objections and appeals: disagreement with (the content of) a decision;
+• objections and appeals: one disagrees with (the content of) a decision;

-• policy: decisions made by the college or council to perform public tasks in a certain way.
+• policy: decisions made by the executive board or the council regarding how to carry out public duties.

-The administrative body is not obliged to deal with a complaint if:
+The administrative body is not required to handle a complaint if:

-• it concerns a complaint that has already been dealt with in accordance with the complaints procedure; or
+• the complaint has already been addressed in accordance with the complaint procedure; or

-• the complaint concerns an event that took place more than one year ago.
+• the complaint concerns an incident that occurred more than one year ago.

-A complaint is submitted to the administrative body against which the complaint is directed.
+A complaint is filed with the administrative body against which the complaint is directed.

-Initially, attempts will be made to resolve the complaint through informal channels.
-Often, a meeting with the complaints coordinator or the employee or manager concerned will suffice.
+Initially, we will attempt to resolve the complaint through informal channels.
+Often, a meeting with the complaints coordinator or the employee or manager involved is sufficient.

-If desired, a complainant who is dissatisfied with the outcome may submit the complaint to the Municipal Ombudsman; the external complaints handling procedure.
+If desired, a complainant who is not satisfied with the resolution may submit the complaint to the Municipal Ombudsman; this is the external complaint resolution process.

-Most of the complaints coordinator's work in 2024 involved speaking to complainants (by telephone), coordinating and coordinating the handling of complaints, mediating (and resolving) formal and informal complaints, consulting with other complaints coordinators, and communicating and corresponding with the municipal ombudsman.
-The complaints coordinator is not authorized to handle complaints, but is the point of contact for complaint handlers if they have questions about the handling of a complaint.
-Complaints are preferably handled informally.
+The majority of the complaints coordinator’s work in 2024 involved speaking with complainants (by phone), coordinating and aligning the handling of complaints, mediating (and resolving) in both formal and informal complaint-handling processes, consulting with other complaints coordinators, and communicating and corresponding with the municipal ombudsman.
+The complaints coordinator is not authorized to resolve complaints, but serves as the point of contact for complaint handlers regarding questions about the resolution of a complaint.
+Complaints are preferably resolved informally.

 All complaints are treated confidentially.
-This means that no names may be mentioned in an annual report, nor may any other information be published that could be traced back to the complainants.
-However, a brief description of the complaints is provided so that people can get an idea of the behavior to which the complaints relate.
+As a result, no names may be mentioned in an annual report, nor may any other information be published that could be traced back to the complainants.
+However, a brief description of the complaints is provided so that readers can understand what conduct the complaints pertain to.

-In 2024, eight complaints were received and processed.
-Five complaints were handled informally, while three complaints were settled through formal procedures.
+In 2024, 8 complaints were received and accepted for processing.
+Five complaints were resolved through informal channels, and 3 complaints were resolved through the formal procedure.

-In addition, two complaints were received that were forwarded to another administrative body for handling because the West Maas en Waal Municipal Executive was not authorized to handle these complaints.
+Additionally, 2 complaints were received and forwarded for handling to another administrative body because the executive board of West Maas en Waal was not authorized to process these complaints.

 1. The complaint

-Complaint about not responding to a callback request regarding scheduling an appointment.
+Complaint regarding failure to respond to a callback request regarding scheduling an appointment.

 Handled informally.